ollypom/swarmmode-networking-manuals/network_namespaces.md

 -r--r--r--.
 1 root root 0 Aug 23 09:22 ingress_sbox
 ```

-So these are the following.
+So what are these namespaces defined within /var/run/docker/netns ?

 1. The Alpine Containers Sandbox Namespace.
 This can be proven by running the inspect command.